Skip to main content

 How do I register for the Ontario Autism Program

 Register through AccessOAP the same day your child receives a written ASD diagnosis.
 You can register online at accessoap.ca, by phone, or with a paper form.
 Registration takes a few minutes if your documents are ready.
-Your place in line for Core Clinical funding starts on the day you register.
+Invitations for Core Clinical are based on your child's OAP registration date.

 What you need before starting